stellariism/stellariism/README.md

 ❛
 ━━━━━━━━━･❪ ✧ ❫･━━━━━━━━━ ❜

 PT centered acc, Im by the hyv/alnst areas mostly.
 Semi-nonverbal, Im not a shy talker, I just have nothing to say.
-Huge cudcomf tho, please cuddle me.
+Huge cuddle comfort tho, i prefer silent company than talking, please cuddle me.
 ENG/FIL r my languages

 Iwec/dni if you talk "freaky" and if ur <14.
-Im a TAKEN man, I dont like being flirted with to begin with.
+Im a TAKEN man, I dont like being flirted with.
 Read the rest on rentry

 ❛
 ━━━━━━━━━･❪ ✧ ❫･━━━━━━━━━ ❜